ropensci/roweb3/content/blog/2022-09-28-first-peer-reviewed-stats-packages/index.md

 These packages were peer-reviewed by statisticians and developers to conform to a set of [standards](https://stats-devguide.ropensci.org/standards.html) we've developed with community input.
-These cover areas such as documentation, testing, algorithm design and interoperability.
+These standards cover areas such as documentation, testing, algorithm design and interoperability.
 As part of the review process, authors have also [annotated their source code](https://ropensci-review-tools.github.io/srr/) to document how and where they comply with these standards.